hswolff/votey-uppy/README.md

   - Can change their username
   - Make sure their username change reflects in Item
 - [ ] Make description field take in Markdown and render as markdown

+### Milestone 5

+- [ ] Save the date of when an item moves status
+  - Such that you can see when an item was submitted and when it was completed